-This short trek follows a shrub like path along the foothills of Annapurna, north of the Pokhara valley.
-The Royal Trek is so-named because Prince Charles and his 90 person entourage had explored this route in the early eighties.
-Starting from Kalikastan ridge, about 25 km from scenic Pokhara, the trek passes through beautiful Gurung hamlets and as you hike the terraced farmlands your eyes behold the magnificent Annapurna range, Machapuchhre [fishtail peak] and the Langtang mountains that give you a view of nature’s beauty at its best.
+This short Annapurna trek follows a shrub like path along the foothills of Annapurna, north of the Pokhara Valley.
+The Royal Trek is so-named because Prince Charles and his 90 person entourage explored this route in the early eighties.
+Starting from Kalikasthan ridge, about 25 km from scenic Pokhara, the trek passes through beautiful Gurung hamlets.
+As you hike the terraced farmlands your eyes behold the magnificent Annapurna range, Machhapuchhre (fishtail peak) and Langtang that give you a view of nature’s beauty at its best.
 The trip finally ends at the scenic Begnas Lake which is about 30 km west of Pokhara City.

-Royal Trek is basically recommended for beginners or those who have very limited time but yet looking for an opportunity to squeeze in an experience of a trekking holiday in the Himalaya.
-The entire trek is rather easy with occasional up and downhill hikes along the ridges and valleys without having to worry about altitude and acclimatization as the maximum ascent on this trek is Syaglung at 1425 meter.
-However, there is also an option to extend a cultural tour of Kathmandu, Pokhara & Chitwan by combining Royal Trek to get the thrills of Nepal’s diverse ecological beauty.
+Royal Trek is basically recommended for beginners or those who have very limited time and can’t do longer adventures like Annapurna Base Camp trek and Annapurna Circuit trekbut looking for an opportunity to squeeze in a holiday experience of trekking in Nepal.
+The entire trek is rather easy with occasional up and downhill hikes along the ridges and valleys without having to worry about altitude and acclimatization as the maximum ascent on this trek is Syaglung at 1730m.
+There is also an option to extend a cultural tour of Kathmandu, Pokhara & Chitwan by combining Royal Trek to get the thrills of Nepal’s diverse ecological beauty.